-Section 12.2.
+Section 11.2.
 Chapter Funds.
-All chapter funds must be deposited in an account designated by the Board of Directors, and the chapter shall adopt and maintain an acceptable accounting system with appropriate checks and balances to safeguard chapter funds.
-The President and one additional Officer designated by the Board, but who must not be the Treasurer, shall be authorized to sign chapter checks.
-Only one signature at a time shall be required on any checks $500 or less.
+All chapter funds must be deposited in an account designated by the Board of Directors, and the chapter shall adopt and maintain an acceptable accounting system with appropriate checks and balances to safeguard chapter funds in accordance with RWA’s Required Chapter Financial Practices.

-- Name, Logo, Etc. The name “San Francisco Area Romance Writers of America,” the acronym “SFA-RWA,” the name of the newsletter Heart of the Bay, the name of the contest Heart to Heart, and the chapter website address (www.sfarwa.net) are the property of this chapter.
-This property shall not be used, copied, imitated, or reproduced in any manner for any purpose by any individual, with the exception of normal, reasonable use of the chapter, newsletter, or contest name in conversations and correspondence (but not included as part of a letterhead) without Board approval.
+12.2.2.
+Name, Logo, Etc. The chapter’s name, acronym, logo, website, and any other event or program names as outlined in chapter policy are the property of the chapter.
+This property shall not be used, copied, imitated, or reproduced in any manner for any purpose by any individual, with the exception of normal, reasonable use of the names of the property in conversations and correspondence (but not included as part of a letterhead) without Board approval.

-Section 14.1.
+Section 13.1.
 Limitation of Liability.
-The personal liability of any present or former Officer, Director, and committee member of this corporation is hereby eliminated to the fullest extent permitted by the State Law.
+The personal liability of any present or former Officer, Director, and committee member of this corporation is hereby eliminated to the fullest extent permitted by State Law.

 The duration of this corporation shall be perpetual, except that it may be dissolved in the manner provided by the State Law; provided, however, that no dissolution of this corporation shall be effected unless approved by the Board of Directors and the General membership of this corporation as required by the State Law.
 Upon the dissolution of the chapter, and after paying or making provision for the payment of all the liabilities of the chapter, all remaining assets of the chapter shall be distributed to RWA.

-Section 17.5.
+Section 16.5.
 Policy Manual.
-The Board of Directors may adopt any additional written policies or procedures for this corporation to the extent they are not inconsistent with or contrary to these Bylaws or, to the extent applicable to chapters, the RWA Bylaws or policies and procedures applicable to affiliated chapters.
+The Board of Directors may adopt any additional written policies or procedures for this corporation to the extent they are not inconsistent with or contrary to these Bylaws, State Law, or, to the extent applicable to chapters, the RWA Bylaws or policies and procedures applicable to affiliated chapters.